Conspiracy of Orphans

 In their gulag-home, Brother and Sister reel from a trauma that revisits them in fragments.
 It’s their birthday.
 They visit their parents’ grave, get their daily dose of Vitamin D, consider the exit point.
 A trance-like soundscape of Russian electronica, the physical comedy of Buster Keaton, and the surreal aesthetics of Magritte combine to frame this silent comedy and quiet tragedy.

 Researching sign language and the physical effects of trauma, we have sought to discover how the body speaks and how contact can be made before and beyond words.
 We hope this project can be used to bring communities - of different abilities, languages and histories - together through a new form of the old art of silent storytelling.

-In August 2019 we take residence for an R&D at Rich Mix, Shoreditch and perform Conspiracy of Orphans on the 15th and 17th November 2019 as part of Voila!
+In August 2019 we took residence for an R&D at Rich Mix, Shoreditch and performed Conspiracy of Orphans on the 15th and 17th November 2019 as part of Voila!
 Europe Theatre Festival.

 We performed a ten-minute scratch of Conspiracy of Orphans at Battersea Arts Centre's Freshly Scratched on the 19th October 2017, and in March 2018 completed a first week's r&d, finishing with a 30-minute showing at Omnibus Theatre.

 If you are interested in Conspiracy of Orphans, or just want to say hi, get in touch via our contact page.